 People who hit their fitness goals also use public accountability to keep them on track.
 They aren’t afraid to post about their goals and progress on social media.
 They use accountability to sidestep excuses and work hard even when they don’t feel like it.

 “An inch of movement will bring you closer to your goals than a mile of intention.” – Steve Maraboli.

 All the planning in the world means nothing without action.
 If you have a goal, and a plan to achieve it, then now is the time to put the plan down and take action.
 Sure, review the plan and adjust, but make sure you are acting on the plan.
 Remember, you will be judged on what you do, not what you say you are going to do.

 - They consider their goals when making choices in daily life

-“There are three constants in life… change, choice and principles.” – Stephen Covey
+“There are three constants in life… change, choice, and principles.” – Stephen Covey

 Achieving a fitness goal requires more than just going to the gym or having the occasional good meal.
 It requires a change of lifestyle involving discipline and focusing on your goals even when you aren’t working out.
-People who achieve their fitness goals will consciously consider whether the choices they make will affect your fitness.
+People who achieve their fitness goals will consciously consider whether the choices they make will affect their fitness.
 They know eating certain foods won’t give them the energy they need for tomorrow’s workout, or that staying up late might make them too tired to exercise the next day.
 In short, everything is geared towards achieving their desired outcome.